 She replied in a saddened tone, “I’m sorry.
 I really am.
 I didn’t realize how much this path was going to hurt.
 You never mentioned anything about that.”

 I could only respond with stun.
 She blamed me for this, somehow.
-It seemed a bit overdramatic.
+It was a bit overdramatic.
 Hopefully, it wouldn’t continue on like that.

 She continued with tears, “I’m sorry.
 I know I sound insane.
 I can’t put this on you.
 None of this makes sense, I realize.
 You don’t know me.
 You don’t know what I’m talking about, and I can’t even tell you.
 But please, for now, could you just hold me for a little while?”